gchriswill/JicJacJoe/README.md

 - Providing commit history/changelog of the project, for its evaluation by the instructor.
 - Provide versioning control features to the project.
 - Use Github's Project, Issues, WIKI and repository management tools.
-- Host all the source code remotely on Github as remote repository.
+- Host all the source code remotely on Github as the `remote` repository.
 - Host the project website with Github Pages.

 ---